dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPTrustedIdentityTokenIssuer/readme.md

 This resource is used to create or remove SPTrustedIdentityTokenIssuer in a SharePoint farm.

+Either parameter SigningCertificateThumbPrint or SigningCertificateFilePath must be set, but not both.

-The SigningCertificateThumbPrint must be either the thumbprint of the signing certificate stored in the certificate store LocalMachine\My of the server, or the file path to the public key of the certificate.
+The SigningCertificateThumbPrint must be the thumbprint of the signing certificate stored in the certificate store LocalMachine\My of the server

+The SigningCertificateFilePath must be the file path to the public key of the signing certificate.

-ClaimsMappings is an array of MSFT_SPClaimTypeMapping to use with cmdlet New-SPClaimTypeMapping.
+The ClaimsMappings property is an array of MSFT_SPClaimTypeMapping to use with cmdlet New-SPClaimTypeMapping.
 Each MSFT_SPClaimTypeMapping requires properties Name and IncomingClaimType.
 Property LocalClaimType is not required if its value is identical to IncomingClaimType.